9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ::::

 This leads us to the two most interesting parsers, for numbers and strings.
-We\'ll deal with numbers first, since they\'re simpler.
+We'll deal with numbers first, since they're simpler.

 :::: captioned-content
 ::: caption